 - Environmental awareness and activity

-- Commitment to equality and an awareness of the history of the struggle for civil rights in the UK and across the world
+- Commitment to equality in all its forms and an awareness of the history of the struggle for civil rights in the UK and across the world

 - Age-appropriate awareness of current affairs